 On June 20, 2019, female students from several middle schools in Montgomery County, Roanoke City, Floyd County, and other local schools will have the opportunity to learn about various career paths available through the Division of Operations at Virginia Tech.

 Inspired by “Take Your Child to Work Day,” 130 rising 8th grade girls will have the opportunity to explore new career options in fields typically dominated by men.
 The group will get a sneak peek into careers in the following fields:

 ● Health Sciences

-● Law Enforcement, Public Safety, Corrections & Security
+● Law Enforcement, Public Safety, Corrections, and Security

 The ultimate goals of the event are to encourage girls to develop a strong basis in the STEM fields and to promote interest in these behind-the-scenes career fields.
 The age group of participants was selected at the recommendation of the local schools.
 Late middle school students are determining their high school course selections and engaging in discussions about potential career paths as part of their school curriculum.